xiaomi-8550/aospa-flashing-kit/README.md

-# AOSPA flashing kit for Marble
+# AOSPA flashing kit for Xiaomi 13 (Pro))

-Scripts to flash firmware and ROM on windows/mac/linux, including latest platform-tools and drivers, for AOSPA - Poco F5 / Redmi Note 12 Turbo.
+Scripts to flash firmware and ROM on windows/mac/linux, including latest platform-tools and drivers, for AOSPA - Xiaomi 13 (Pro).

 ## Steps

-1. Download the latest fastboot package from https://paranoidandroid.co/marble/
+1. Download the latest fastboot package from https://paranoidandroid.co/xiaomi13/
 2. Copy it to this folder and rename it to aospa.zip
-3. Download the latest Android 14 firmware for your variant from https://xiaomifirmwareupdater.com/firmware/marble/ (see note below for RN12T)
+3. Download the latest Android 14 firmware for your device from https://xiaomifirmwareupdater.com/firmware/fuxi/ (Xiaomi 13) or https://xiaomifirmwareupdater.com/firmware/nuwa/ (Xiaomi 13 Pro)
 4. Copy it to this folder and rename it to firmware.zip
 5. Run install_google_usb_driver (Windows users only; requires admin)
 6. Reboot to bootloader (`adb reboot bootloader` OR shutdown phone and long press power + volume down button)